 Quick Answer

 A home insurance policy covers your dwelling, personal belongings, liability, and additional living expenses.
-As of April 27, 2026, the average annual home insurance premium in the U.S. is $2,285, and most standard policies cover 16 named perils under an HO-3 form.
+The average annual home insurance premium in the U.S. is $2,285, and most standard policies cover 16 named perils under an HO-3 form.
 Reading your policy’s declarations page, contract, and exclusions section is essential to knowing your true coverage.

 Key Takeaways

-• The average U.S. homeowners insurance premium is $2,285 per year as of 2026, according to Policygenius.
+- The average U.S. homeowners insurance premium is $2,285 per year, according to Policygenius.

-One of the first things you should do when you receive your homeowners insurance policy is to read through it carefully.
-Make sure that you understand all of the terms and exclusions.
-If there is anything that you don’t understand, be sure to ask your agent or insurer for clarification.
-It is important to know exactly what your policy covers.
+One of the first things you should do when you receive your homeowners insurance policy is read through it carefully.
+Make sure you understand all of the terms and exclusions.
+If anything is unclear, ask your agent or insurer for clarification before you ever need to file a claim.
 Major insurers such as State Farm, Allstate, and USAA all offer policyholder service lines specifically to help customers interpret their coverage documents, and the Consumer Financial Protection Bureau (CFPB) provides free resources to help homeowners understand their insurance rights and obligations.

-Reading your homeowners insurance policy front to back before you ever file a claim is one of the most financially protective steps a homeowner can take.
-Most people are shocked to discover that standard policies don’t cover the disasters they feared most — like flooding or earth movement — and by then it’s far too late to add that protection,
+According to the NAIC, reading your policy front to back before you ever file a claim is one of the most financially protective steps a homeowner can take.
+Most people are surprised to find that standard policies don’t cover the disasters they feared most, like flooding or earth movement, and by then it’s too late to add that protection.

-When you purchase a homeowners insurance policy, you are buying protection for your home in the event of a covered disaster.
-The most common disasters that are covered by homeowners insurance policies are fires, wind damage, and theft.
-However, there are many other disasters that can be covered depending on the type of policy you purchase.
 The most widely used policy form in the United States is the HO-3, which provides open-peril coverage on the dwelling structure and named-peril coverage on personal property.
-According to NerdWallet’s homeowners insurance coverage guide, understanding the difference between an HO-3 and an HO-5 policy — which provides open-peril coverage on both the dwelling and contents — can save policyholders thousands of dollars at claim time.
+According to NerdWallet’s homeowners insurance coverage guide, understanding the difference between an HO-3 and an HO-5 policy, which provides open-peril coverage on both the dwelling and contents, can save policyholders thousands of dollars at claim time.

 What Does a Standard Home Insurance Policy Cover?

-Reading your homeowners insurance policy might not be the most exciting way to spend an afternoon, but it is important to understand what coverage you have in case of an emergency.
-The first step is to find the declarations page, which is typically at the beginning of the policy.
-This page will list all of the covered perils, or events that are covered by your policy.
-The most common covered perils are fire, wind damage, and theft.
-However, every policy is different, so it is important to read through your declarations page carefully to see what is and isn’t covered.
-The Insurance Information Institute’s guide to understanding your insurance policy recommends keeping a printed copy of your declarations page in a fireproof safe or a secure cloud location such as Google Drive, so it is accessible even if your home is destroyed.
+Reading your homeowners insurance policy might not be the most exciting way to spend an afternoon, but understanding your coverage before an emergency is far better than discovering gaps during one.
+Start with the declarations page, which is typically at the beginning of the policy.
+This page lists all of the covered perils, the events your policy actually pays for.
+The most common are fire, wind damage, and theft, but every policy differs.
+The Insurance Information Institute’s guide to understanding your insurance policy recommends keeping a printed copy of your declarations page in a fireproof safe or a secure cloud location such as Google Drive, so it remains accessible even if your home is destroyed.

-In addition to the declarations page, there is also the policy contract.
-This is the section of the policy that outlines your rights and responsibilities as a policyholder.
-It is important to read through this section carefully so that you understand your obligations in the event of a claim.
-For example, most policies require you to take reasonable steps to protect your property from further damage after an incident has occurred.
-This obligation is sometimes called the “duty to mitigate,” and failure to comply can result in a reduced or denied claim payout.
+Beyond the declarations page, the policy contract outlines your rights and responsibilities as a policyholder.
+Read this section carefully.
+Most policies require you to take reasonable steps to protect your property from further damage after an incident, an obligation sometimes called the “duty to mitigate.”
+Failure to comply can result in a reduced or denied claim payout.
 The NAIC’s Consumer’s Guide to Home Insurance outlines specific policyholder responsibilities that apply in most states, including prompt notification of loss, cooperation with the insurer’s investigation, and documentation of damaged property.

 Frequently Asked Questions